Ocean View, New Jersey

 Ocean View is an unincorporated community and census-designated place (CDP) located within Dennis Township in Cape May County, in the U.S. state of New Jersey.
+As of the 2020 census, Ocean View had a population of 685.
 The area is served as United States Postal Service ZIP Code 08230.
 The post office was established in 1872, with William Doolittle as the first postmaster.

-As of the 2000 United States census, the population for ZIP Code Tabulation Area 08230 was 5,589.